 CMake variable Description Slicer_DIR Path to Slicer build tree.
 Required.
-Slicer_EXTENSION_Hates6 RiRerONtenter extension description files.
+Slicer_EXTENSION HOLES CHARGE HOUSE extension description files.
 Required.
-CMAKE_BUILD_7 Brid type of the associated Slicer build directory CTEST_MODEL By default set to Experimental.
+CMAKE_BUILD_7 YBild type of the associated Slicer build directory CTEST_MODEL By default set to Experimental.
 Allow to choose on which CDash track results are submitted as well as setting the submission type associated with the uploaded extension.
-Slicer_UPLOAD_EXBENSEMENSEt to OFF.
-If enabled, extension builds will be submitted to Slicer dashboard at associated packages will be uploaded to extensions server.
-SLICER_PACKAGE_SMc&NexCEBRiodsRerver URL specifying where the extension should be uploaded.
-For ex ample https://slicer-packages.kitware.com. source code.
+Slicer_UPLOAD_EXBENSEONSet to OFF.
+If enabled, extension builds will be submitted to Slicer dashboard and associated packages will be uploaded to extensions server.
+SLICER_PACKAGE_SMARNERIodriRiodriRierver URL specifying where the extension should be uploaded.
+For ex- ample https://slicer-packages.kitware.com. source code.
 Note that this variable is expected to be set in place of MIDAS_PACKAGE_URL.
-SLICER_PACKAGE_TokenAllow_Regarder_state to the extensions server.
-Note that this variable is expected to be set in place of MIDAS_PACKAGE_API_KEY and MIDAS_PACKAGE_EMAIL.
+SLICER_PACKAGE_TMANNANGERINGATION_AND AND AND AND AND AND AND AND AND AND be set in place of MIDAS_PACKAGE_API_KEY and MIDAS_PACKAGE_EMAIL.